Fish and Shark Data

 However, our two nation’s political and social science data sources have historically been developed and stored independently across organisations, using bespoke vocabularies, identifier systems and data standards, making them difficult to integrate.

-The Australian and New Zealand Leaders, Elections and Democracy Data Asset (ANZLEAD) project is bringing together, for the first time, a comprehensive collection of national datasets in political science covering four key populations required for understanding the dynamics of political activity in Australia:
+The Australian and New Zealand Leaders, Elections and Democracy Data Asset (ANZLead) project has brought together, for the first time, a comprehensive collection of national datasets in political science covering 4 key populations required for understanding the dynamics of political activity in Australia:

-With university and government partners, we’re undertaking harmonisation and standardisation work to create a data asset that:
+With university and government partners, we’ve undertaken harmonisation and standardisation work to create a data asset that:

-The ANZLEAD data asset will be accessible to researchers around the world through a shared data storage and access environment.
-It will also be open to the Australian and international population for education and civic participation purposes.
+The ANZLEAD data asset is accessible to researchers around the world through a shared data storage and access environment.
+It is also open to the Australian and international population for education and civic participation purposes.

 The availability of a common reference model for key populations – using shared, published vocabularies for core political and demographic information – will benefit the political science policy and research community.